A Note on Hamiltonian Cycles in Digraphs with Large Degrees: Introduction

 \textbf{Conjecture 1:} {\it Let $D$ be a 2-strong digraph of order $n$ such that its $n-1$ verteices have degrees at least $n+k$ and the remaining vertex $z$ has degree at least $n-k-4$, where $k$ is a non-negative integer.
 Then $D$ is Hamiltonian}.\\

-Let us note that Conjecture 1 is an extention Ghouila-Houri's theorem for 2-strong digraphs and is a generalization of Theorem 4.
+Let us note, that Conjecture 1 is an extention Ghouila-Houri's theorem for 2-strong digraphs and is a generalization of Theorem 4.
 The truth of Conjecture 1 in the case $k=0$ follows from Theorem 4.
 Resently, we settled Conjecture 1 for any $k\geq 0$.
 Our goal in this note to present the first part of the proof of Conjecture 1 for any $k\geq 1$, which we formulate as Theorem 6.
+The second part of the proof (i.e., the complete proof) of Conjecture 1 for any $k\geq 0$ (in particular, the second part of the proof of Theorem 4) we will present in the forthcoming paper (see arXiv: 2306.16826).\\

 \textbf{Theorem 6:} {\it Let $D$ be a 2-strong digraph of order $n\geq 3$ such that its $n-1$ verteices have degrees at least $n+k$ and the remaining vertex $z$ has degree at least $n-k-4$, where $k\geq 0$ is an integer.
 If $D$ has a cycle of length at least $n-k-2$ through $z$, then $D$ is Hamiltonian}.\\